vancluever/terraform-provider-acme/docs/resources/certificate.md

 * `revoke_certificate_on_destroy` - Enables revocation of a certificate upon destroy, which includes when a resource is re-created.
 Default is `true`.

+* `cert_timeout` - Controls the timeout in seconds for certificate requests that are made after challenges are complete.
+Defaults to 30 seconds.

+-> As mentioned, `cert_timeout` does nothing until all challenges are complete.
+If you are looking to control timeouts related to a particular challenge (such as a DNS challenge), see that challenge provider's specific options.

 ### Using DNS challenges

 This method authenticates certificate domains by requiring the requester to